jonocen/lib-neuron/README.md

 `lib-neuron` is a lightweight C neural-network library focused on small projects and educational use.

-## Why AI and where is it

-!!The Doc is AI made because my english is very Bad, Fixed in future!!

 ## Modules

 - `matrixcalculation`: activations, dense layers, conv2d, maxpool2d